Cynicollision/express-demo/5-rendering-pages/readme.md

 ## Using the Pug template engine
 This code sample shows how to render web pages using [pug templates](https://pugjs.org).

+Note: a MongoDB connection is required for this demo (see call to `mongoose.connect` in rendering-pages.js).

 ### Installation
 ```
 npm install pug